Mahsa-Ehsanifard/ceRNA-network/README.md

 * For the databases without score number to choose, we can filter the *support-type* column, so that we remove *weak functional MIT* and keep *positive*, *strong*, or those written only *functional MIT*.  **MIT: MicroRNA-Target Interaction**

+### Nest process

+You should add your attribute features to your final interactions table.
+Any feature describing the targets attributes.
+Clinical features, Molecular identification, cellular attribute, regulation or mutation levels, treated or non-treated states, or etc can be used.
+These features are used for detecting and defining particular targets in the ceRNA network.

+* The final prepared table is transferred to **Cytoscape** software for contructing and analyzing the ceRNA network. **Source** nodes should be defined as *miRNA* column with *miR-Ids*, and *Target* nodes should be defined as *target* columns with *symbols or ids*.
+The columns related to attributes should be defined as *target-attribute*.
+Then, You can design the network in Cytoscape.